6mile/bloodhoundscan-test/index.md

   media_alignment: Right
   slug: assets
   headline: Asset discovery and attack surface mapping
-  content: Find and fix vulnerabilities, fast.
-We identify security and scalability
+  content: Developers don't have visibility into what public endpoints are created
-    gaps in your web applications and offer ways to fix these gaps – without you needing to become a security expert.<br><br>Developers don't have visibility into what public endpoints are created or required by their applications once deployed.
-Bloodhound includes a lightweight implementation of Attack Surface Mapping (ASM) to continuously scan an organizations public assets.
+    or required by their applications once deployed.
+Bloodhound includes a lightweight Attack Surface Mapping (ASM) implementation to continuously scan an organizations public assets.
 Bloodhound will let you know when something doesn't meet your security or availability requirements before it goes to production.
   media:
     image: "/uploads/2021/01/29/screen-shot-2021-01-29-at-8-10-52-pm.png"
     alt_text: Customize Blocks